Naeemur/react-native-wheel-color-picker/README.md

 `sliderHidden: false` if true the slider is hidden

+`wheelHidden: false` if true the wheel is hidden

 `swatches: true` show color swatches

 `swatchesLast: true` if false swatches are shown before wheel